 - Cumin seeds – 1/2 teaspoon

 Wash and soak dal in two cups of water for an hour.

-Keep these ingredients for tempering together – cumin seeds, mustard seeds, pepper corns, cloves, cinammon stick, curry leaves.
+Keep these ingredients for tempering together – cumin seeds, mustard seeds, pepper corns, cloves, cinnamon stick, curry leaves.

-Slit and deseed green chillies.
+Slit and deseed green chilies.
 Peel and chop ginger.

-Crush ginger and green chillies together.
+Crush ginger and green chilies together.
 Dilute them in a tablespoon of water.

 Boil the dal: